Find out what’s going to be on in the area during your stay, or find out what’s happening then plan your stay?

 Either way, there’s plenty to see and do!

-The weekend will have a variety of events to wet the appetite of first-time racers and seasoned vets alike.
-There is an event to suit every ability, from a teddy bear dash to fully marked trail races and the adventure trail races of the OMM Lite and OMM Bike, whether you are looking to challenge yourself or enjoy a fun run out.
+Grasmere Gallop has teamed up with the OMM Festival for an epic outdoor weekend.
+The weekend will have a variety of events to whet the appetite of first time racers and seasoned vets alike.
+There is an event to suit every ability, from a teddy bear dash to fully marked trail races and the adventure trail races of the OMM Lite, whether you are looking to challenge yourself or enjoy a fun run out.

 Attracting around 10,000 participants every year, the Great North Swim is the UK’s biggest open water swimming event.
 Held on Windermere across three days, participants are offered the chance to take part in half-mile, one-mile, two-mile, or five-kilometer swims, setting off in waves of approximately 300 every half an hour.
 The course starts and finishes on dry land with a run or walk into the water and swimmers can relax safe in the knowledge that expert kayakers and safety boats are with them, every stroke of the way.